bugy/incremaven/README.md

 3. IntellijIDEA users can copy run config (*idea-smart-builder.xml*) to .idea/runConfigurations and specify path to *smart-build.py* (from #2)

 By default the script searches for maven projects in a current directory.
 The directory can be changed using *-r* parameter (e.g. -r /home/username/path/to/project)

+You can pass maven arguments to the script, using --maven="" arg, (e.g. --maven="-fae -DskipTests")

+## Known issues
+* *-test.jar changes are not checked
+* assemble.py don't modify names, if the intersect
+* only .java and pom.xml files are considered for the changes
+* if as a result of file change, it becomes the same as in svn, then the file is not considered modified